halprin/halprin/README.md

 # halprin

-See the pins below for some of my favorite open-source repositories I run or commit to.
+See the pins below for some of my favorite open-source repositories I maintain or commit to.
 You can view even more on the [repositories tab](https://github.com/halprin?tab=repositories).

 ## Commit Signing